info@10duke.com

 }

-Your client application can use access_token to authorize 10Duke API requests, refresh_token (if granted and included in the response) for requesting new access tokens, and id_token to read user details.
+Your client application can use access_token to authorize 10Duke API requests, refresh_token (if granted and included in the response) for requesting new access tokens, and id_token to read user details. refresh_token_expires_in contains the seconds until the OAuth session expires, after which the client application can no longer refresh the access token.

 Next steps